-R # Lower VSL Moderate VSL High VSL Severe VSL limitation to its Planning Coordinator and Transmission Planner more than 30 calendar days but less than or equal to 60 calendar days of identifying the limitation. limitation to its Planning Coordinator and Transmission Planner more than 60 calendar days but less than or equal to 90 calendar days of identifying the limitation. limitation to its Planning Coordinator and Transmission Planner more than 90 calendar days but less than or equal to 120 calendar days of identifying the limitation.
-OR The Generator Owner failed to communicate the documented limitation to its Planning Coordinator and Transmission Planner within 120 calendar days of identifying the limitation.
-R4 The Generator Owner provided its generator protection trip settings more than 60 calendar days but less than or equal to 90 calendar days of any change to those trip settings.
-OR The Generator Owner provided its generator protection trip settings more than 90 calendar days but less than or equal to 120 calendar days of any change to those trip settings.
+R # Lower VSL Moderate VSL High VSL Severe VSL R4 The Generator Owner provided its generator protection trip settings more than 60 calendar days but less than or equal to 90 calendar days of any change to those trip settings.
+The Generator Owner provided its generator protection trip settings more than 90 calendar days but less than or equal to 120 calendar days of any change to those trip settings.
 The Generator Owner provided its generator protection trip settings more than 120 calendar days but less than or equal to 150 calendar days of any change to those trip settings.
 The Generator Owner failed to provide its generator protection trip settings within 150 calendar days of any change to those trip settings.
-OR The Generator Owner provided trip settings more than 60 calendar days but less than or equal to 90 calendar days of a written request.
+OR OR The Generator Owner provided trip settings more than 60 calendar days but less than or equal to 90 calendar days of a written request.
 OR The Generator Owner provided trip settings more than 90 calendar days but less than or equal to 120 calendar days of a written request.
 OR The Generator Owner provided trip settings more than 120 calendar days but less than or equal to 150 calendar days of a written request.
 The Generator Owner failed to provide trip settings within 150 calendar days of a written request.